rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

   , callback?: ((asyncResult: Office.AsyncResult<string>) => void) | undefined): void
 ```

-So there are really _overloads within overloads_ and the type checker probably gets confused.
+So there are sort of _overloads on top of overloads_ and the type checker probably gets confused.

-Here is my guess on what is happening.
-(We will learn a way to confirm such hypotheses in the next section.)
-I imagine the type checker examines the overloaded method type and tries to widen the types of variables passed to the method to get a match, it backtracks and tries the next overload if that fails.
-TS type checker appears to sometimes have a problem with backtracking when processing overloads.
+I believe the compiler gets stuck on a wrong (the 2 parameter) version of `getAsync` despite of the 3 parameter `curry3` being used.
+I will show a _type hole_ (we will learn what that is) verification for this hypothesis in the next section.
+I expect the type checker to backtrack and try the next overload, but for some reason it does not want to do that on its own.
 (I do not blame TS, overloading gives me a headache too.)
-Overloading is known to be not type inference friendly (incidentally, that is the reason why Haskell does not overload names).
+Overloading is known for being not type inference friendly (incidentally, that is the reason why Haskell does not overload names).

 _If you are an API owner, my advice is to not overload.
 IntelliSense works better, type inference works better, developer head hurts less without overloads._